betgames/smoke-python/docs/low_level.rst

 * Concurrent Processing
 * Automatic Node Failover

-The functionality of ``HttpClient`` is encapsulated by ``Steem`` class.
+The functionality of ``HttpClient`` is encapsulated by ``Smoke`` class.
 You shouldn't be using ``HttpClient`` directly, unless you know exactly what you're doing.

-.. autoclass:: steembase.http_client.HttpClient
+.. autoclass:: smokebase.http_client.HttpClient
    :members:

 -------------

-steembase
+smokebase
 ---------

-SteemBase contains various primitives for building higher level abstractions.
+SmokeBase contains various primitives for building higher level abstractions.
 This module should only be used by library developers or people with deep domain knowledge.

 **Warning:**